Chuo-ku, where children learn, Part 2 "Jr. Chuo-ku Culture and History Zukan"

 A total of 264 pages.
 It is a picture book with a lot of contents of A4 size.

-Based on that, the first half will appear as a set of the characteristics of each era and things and people related to Chuo-ku.
+Based on that, the first half will feature the characteristics of each era and the things and people related to Chuo-ku as a set.

 Of course, it also covers detailed events related to Chuo-ku.

-Some things that are not listed in the official text of the tourism certification are also described here.
+Some things that are not listed in the official text of the tourism certification are also listed here.

 ・・Thanks to you, I learned a lot.